NavyaG-lab/Tech-writer/ops_how_to.md

 - "series-raw/direct-mail-alt-version-0-avro"
 - "series-raw/direct-mail-alt-version-0-parquet"

-To retract these raw datasets, we follow the same procedure as above for each one of them: get the `id` of the dataset, and retract using the metapod endpoint.
+To retract these raw datasets, we need to fetch their IDs from Metapod and retract them using:

+ `nu ser curl POST global metapod /api/migrations/retract/committed-dataset/<dataset-id>`

 ## Replaying Deadletters
 **Deadletter:** when something goes wrong in a service, it creates a deadletter.
 That information is captured by a service (called `Mortician`) including the service that created the message, the recipient, the payload, and the error information.
 This is very important for debugging, and also allows us to just replay the same message -- as if the message creator had just done it.